-Informal Resolution of Ethical Violations: If an apparent ethical violation is not appropriate for initial resolution as described in Section 2.6.2.a of this Handbook, “or is not resolved properly in that fashion,” the faculty member takes “further action appropriate to the situation,” making sure that such action does not violate any confidentiality rights.
-Such action might include referral to a higher authority, following this order: department chair or program director or, if the department chair or program director is the subject of an ethical complaint, the division chair or the Dean of the College.
-If the apparent ethical violation is still not resolved at the level of the department chair, program director, or division chair, referral is then made to the Dean of the College.
-When an informal resolution of an ethical violation is pursued, the department chair, program director, division chair, and/or the Dean of the College must inform the complainant in writing.
+Informal Resolution of Ethical Violations: If an apparent ethical violation is not appropriate for initial resolution as described in Section 2.6.2.b of this Handbook, “or is not resolved properly in that fashion,” the faculty member or the administration takes “further action appropriate to the situation,” making sure that such action does not violate any confidentiality rights.
+Such action might include referral to a higher authority, following this order: department chair or program director or, if the department chair or program director is the subject of an ethical complaint, the division chair or the Chief Academic Officer or appropriate Academic Dean.
+If the apparent ethical violation is still not resolved at the level of the department chair, program director, or division chair, referral is then made to the Chief Academic Officer or appropriate Academic Dean.
+When an informal resolution of an ethical violation is pursued, the department chair, program director, division chair, and/or the Chief Academic Officer or appropriate Academic Dean must inform the complainant in writing.
 This written notification must describe the substance of the complaint including the sections of the Code of Ethics (Section 2 of this Handbook) that allegedly have been violated.